PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 ## Prefect server services local by default

-Services run by the Prefect CLI are now local by default (they listen to localhost instead of 0.0.0.0).
+Services run by the Prefect CLI only accept local connections by default (they listen to localhost instead of 0.0.0.0).

 When configuring Prefect server, you can use the `--expose` option if you want to connect from a remote location.
 This exposes the server to external hosts by listening to 0.0.0.0 instead of localhost.